nitrain/nitrain/README.md

 [![Build](https://github.com/ncullen93/nitrain/actions/workflows/test.yml/badge.svg)](https://github.com/ncullen93/nitrain/actions/workflows/test.yml)
 ![PyPI - Downloads](https://img.shields.io/pypi/dm/nitrain)

 Nitrain is a medical imaging-native framework for training and visualizing deep learning models.
-It supports pytorch, keras, and tensorflow and complements them by providing tools for sampling and augmenting medical imaging datasets, training models on medical images, and visualizing or explaining model results in a medical imaging context.
+It supports pytorch, keras, and tensorflow and complements them by providing tools for sampling and augmenting medical images, training models, and visualizing model results in a medical imaging context.

-With nitrain, it is also possible to train models HIPAA-compliantly in the cloud.
-Once you've trained a model, you are welcome to make it available to the community via nitrain, and you can easily use other's pretrained models for your own fine-tuning or image processing.
+You can also train models HIPAA-compliantly in the cloud using nitrain.
+You are encouraged to make your fitted models available to the community via nitrain, or you can easily use other's pretrained models for fine-tuning or standard image processing.

 <br />